 The headteacher has overall responsibility for the development of IHPs for pupils with medical conditions.
-This has been delegated to Tracey Liddle, Assistant Headteacher for Inclusion.
 Plans will be reviewed at least annually, or earlier if there is evidence that the pupil's needs have changed.

 Plans will be developed with the pupil's best interests in mind and will set out: